kisslinux/kisslinux.github.io/index.md

 Packages in KISS employ a new concept.
 Instead of your typical sourceable shell scripts, multiple plain-text files are used.
 This new format is easily parseable in any programming language as file data is either separated by spaces or lines.

-To showcase this concept, the reference package manager is written in under 200 lines of POSIX `sh`.
+To showcase this concept, the reference package manager is written in around 200 lines of POSIX `sh`.
 Nothing stops you from interfacing with the repositories outside of the base package manager.
 You can easily write your own tools.